fshowalter/franksmovielog.com-v1/content/reviews/the-last-seduction-1994.md

 The secret in question is that she’s transgender.
 When Mike threatens to go to the police, Bridgette goads him into assaulting her by saying, "You married a man, you farm f\*\*\*\*t."
 This assault frames Mike for the murder she committed and lets her walk free.

 I see two ways to interpret this twist.
-Either the filmmakers again misplayed the film’s tone and went for straight noir instead of a heightened parody, or—even worse—they felt transphobia _was_ heightened parody.
+Either the filmmakers again misplayed the film’s tone and went for straight noir instead of heightened parody, or—even worse—they felt transphobia _was_ heightened parody.

 Did the film intend this as a takedown of small-town morals?
 Given an earlier scene involving a black detective asking about Bridgette and the all-white town askance about his blackness, perhaps.
 But that scene had us laughing at the townsfolk.
 This scene just feels mean-spirited.
 Tone is tricky, and misjudging it here sours an otherwise entertaining ride.